KevinBian107/S.O.O./README.md

 ## SFM-PPO & SOF-PPO Control Examples
 SFM-PPO is a vriant of PPO where an Supervised Forward Model (SFM) is added to understand the dynamics of teh environment amd SOF-PPO is a variant of PPO (Sub-Optimal Forward) as well where instead of just the SFM, the model is also trained to find "local minimum" or sub-optimal minimum in one task in order for completions in more than just one task.
+The below are a few Deep-RL Half Cheetah agent demos:

 <div style="width: 100%; padding: 5px; display: flex; justify-content: center; gap: 20px;">
           <div style="width: 30%; display: flex; flex-direction: column; align-items: center;">